 - Demonstrate a degree of mastery of a body of knowledge in their chosen areas of interest: to enable students to use this knowledge with respect for the inter-relatedness of humans in the environment, engage with people from diverse backgrounds, understand and acknowledge the significance of daily individual and social actions relative to global issues and the emergence of our shared future.

 - Demonstrate a degree of proficiency at the life skills of critical thinking to better access, evaluate, and interpret ideas and information enabling them to communicate effectively, reach conclusions, and solve problems; such that they may apply these in their professional pursuits.

 - Demonstrate a degree of capacity to assume responsibility in the practice of these life skills to live an ethical life with respect to the impact of their own life upon Planet Earth; while building their capacities of self-confidence and self-discipline enabling them to pursue happiness and intellectual curiosities with integrity in their personal lives.

 All activities at CoA as an institution strive to serve these goals.

 CoA Curriculum Committee normally meets every 1st and 3rd Tuesday of the month in H-280 — from 1:00 p.m. to 2:30 p.m.
 Zoom link for teleconference participation is available in the agenda distributed to the college.

 CoA Curriculum Committee Membership consists of:

-- 3 Faculty Members from Science, Technology, Engineering, Art, Math and Kinesiology (STEAM)
+- 3 Faculty Members from Science, Technology, Engineering, Math (STEM)